Michael St.Mark

 An imagination on fire ” – Time Out

-Peripatetic conceptual / experimental multi-media artist, writer, percussionist and photographer.
-Creative consultant & founder of London Dada under Hugo Ball’s original guiding Dada principles.
-Supports emerging artists of original and ethical voice
+Peripatetic conceptual/experimental multi-media artist, writer, percussionist and photographer.
+Creative consultant & founder of London Dada, which aspires to revive Hugo Ball’s forgotten original Dada tenets.

-Admirer of German Dadaist John Heartfield‘s pioneering artistic genius and bravery.
+An admirer of German Dadaist John Heartfield‘s pioneering artistic genius and bravery.
 Humbly echoing Marcel Duchamp in respect of not limiting himself to the purely “retinal” or one-dimensional and by refusing to accept the standards and practices of an established and patently corrupt art system, to conventions that are still considered essential to attain fame and financial success, refusing to repeat himself or develop one recognizable style ( read creativity-compromising stymie ).

 The fascinating role that chance played in Dada activities is epitomized by the random dictionary-opening behind the discovery and thereafter choice of the word as title for the movement in 1916, and it’s for this reason that spontaneous chance encounters * involved in urban / street/nature photography make an eminently suitable format or conduit through which to represent a contemporary 21st C. Dada expression in the hands of the keen-eyed artist of moral integrity, sensitivity and true perception.